Black Midi: 2021–2023: Kwasniewski-Kelvin's departure, Cavalcade and Hellfire

-Indefinite hiatus and solo projects (2024)
+2024–present: Indefinite hiatus and solo projects

 On 10 August 2024, while on an Instagram Live promoting a series of solo concerts, Geordie Greep responded to questions about new Black Midi material by typing "no more black midi" and "It's iver" [sic] into the chat, also claiming that "Black Midi was an interesting band that's now indefinitely over", prompting speculation about the band's status.
 Bassist Cameron Picton confirmed the split on Twitter, admitting that the band "agreed not to say anything about 'breaking up and that he was blindsided by Greep's comments.

 Pitchfork confirmed via the band's management that the group "are on a hiatus for now while they are working on solo projects".
 The Quietus received a further statement, clarifying that the band "agreed to have a break and do some solo work, with the understanding the Black Midi door be left open."
 Greep later admitted that the band "hadn't really been on speaking terms as a band a while before that".
 Black Midi had internally split before the announcement, but opted not to say anything publicly because, according to Greep, "In a few months it'll be obvious, and we won't need to say anything about it.
 But then it became apparent that wasn't really the case.
 People were all the time saying, 'What's happening?'
 I thought... who cares?
 Let's just say it.
 It's over – I don't want to string anyone along."
 In a subsequent interview, Greep expressed hesitancy regarding management's statement about the door being left open.

 Greep quickly announced a solo album, The New Sound, which was released on 4 October 2024 and produced by Black Midi session member Seth Evans.
-Simpson became the touring and recording drummer for experimental jazz musician Nala Sinephro, appearing on her second studio album, Endlessness, released on September 6, 2024.
+Simpson became the touring and recording drummer for experimental jazz musician Nala Sinephro, appearing on her second studio album, Endlessness, released on 6 September 2024.
 He also performed on The New Sound and on rapper Little Simz' sixth studio album, Lotus (2025).
-Picton began to record under the pseudonym Camera Picture, self-releasing two mixtapes of solo material on Bandcamp, titled 44m50s and 36m33s, respectively, and later formed the group "My New Band Believe", which also has Evans as a collaborator, but as keyboardist for the group.
+Picton began to record under the pseudonym Camera Picture, self-releasing two mixtapes of solo material on Bandcamp, titled 44m50s and 36m33s, respectively.
+He later formed the group My New Band Believe, which also has Evans as a collaborator and keyboardist for the group.
+Picton released an eponymous album with the band on 10 April 2026.

+On 12 January 2026, Rough Trade announced that Kwasniewski-Kelvin had died at the age of 26 "after a long battle with his mental health."